NTU-CNAD-Group3/infra/README.md

 This repository contains the infrastructure code for the project.
 We use Terraform to manage the infrastructure on GCP.

+If you want to deploy the infrastructure on you own, please create the gcs bucket for the terraform backend first.
+You can find the terraform backend configuration in the `provider.tf` file.

 ## Installation

 [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) on your local machine.